Detrusor muscle

 The detrusor muscle, also detrusor urinae muscle, muscularis propria of the urinary bladder and (less precise) muscularis propria, is smooth muscle found in the wall of the bladder.
-The detrusor muscle remains relaxed to allow the bladder to store urine, and contracts during urination to release urine.
-Related are the urethral sphincter muscles which envelop the urethra to control the flow of urine when they contract.
+The detrusor muscle remains relaxed while the bladder stores urine.
+During urination, the detrusor contracts while the urethral sphincters relax to release urine through the urethra.

 Structure

 The fibers of the detrusor muscle arise from the posterior surface of the body of the pubis in both sexes (musculi pubovesicales), and in the male from the adjacent part of the prostate.
 These fibers pass, in a more or less longitudinal manner, up the inferior surface of the bladder, over its apex, and then descend along its fundus to become attached to the prostate in the male, and to the front of the vagina in the female.
 At the sides of the bladder the fibers are arranged obliquely and intersect one another.

 The three layers of muscles are arranged longitudinal-circular-longitudinal from innermost to outermost.